The nonlinear estimates on quantum Besov spaces: Multiple operator integral

 where the infimum is taken over all the representations of form \eqref{BG de}.
-We also define $\fC_n$ to be the subspace of $\fU_n$ consisting of those functions $\phi$ admitting representations of form \eqref{BG de}, in which each $\alpha_j(\cdot,\omega):\bR\to \bC$ satisfies the following conditions: $\alpha_j(\cdot,\omega),j=0,\dots,n$ are continuous and there exists a sequence of measurable subsets $\{\Omega_k\}_{k\in\bN^+}$ increasing to $\Omega$ such that the families $\{\alpha_j(\cdot,s)\}_{s\in \Omega_k}$ are uniformly bounded and uniformly equicontinuous.
-The norm of $\fC_n$ is defined analogously to which on $\fU_n,$ with infimum taken over representations meeting the additional conditions above.
-Notice $\fC_n$ is a closed subalgebra of $\fU_n$ (see \cite[Lemma 4.6]{PS2004}).
+We also define $\fC_n$ to be the subspace of $\fU_n$ consisting of those functions $\phi$ admitting representations of form \eqref{BG de}, in which $\alpha_i(\cdot,\omega):\bR\to \bC,i=0,\dots,n$ satisfy the following conditions: $\alpha_i(\cdot,\omega)$ are continuous and there exists a sequence of measurable subsets $\{\Omega_k\}_{k\in\bN^+}$ increasing to $\Omega$ such that the families $\{\alpha_i(\cdot,s)\}_{s\in \Omega_k}$ are uniformly bounded and uniformly equicontinuous.
+The norm of $\fC_n$ is defined similarly to that on $\fU_n,$ while the infimum being taken over representations meeting the additional conditions above.
+Note that $\fC_n$ is a closed subalgebra of $\fU_n$ (see \cite[Lemma 4.6]{PS2004}).